kevinkam/ocbc-home-assignment/README.md

 ## Objective

-Create a UI for user can
+Create an UI for user can
 - Register
 - Signup
 - Check balance